By Shanon Roberts, on 13 April 2023

 Your target audience should not be confused with your buyer persona.
 Although closely related, these two concepts are actually notably distinct.
 Let’s take a look at how they differ.

-A persona typically includes:
+A buyer persona typically includes:

 - Personal information: Name, age and geographic location.

 - Content preferences: Favorite channels, content formats, tones, and styles.

 - Business background information: Job title, level of influence in decision making processes.

 - Objectives: Measurable goals, what they are looking for?

 - Challenges: Frustrations and pain points preventing them from reaching their goals.